igorcafe/mayi/README.md

 ### Known issues

 Currently `mayi` just approve or deny a system call.
-For path operations that's not enough, because while a thread can ask to read a innocent file, such as `~/.editorconfig`, another thread can change this buffer to another path, like `~/.ssh/id_rsa` or something like that.
+For path operations that's not enough, because while a thread can ask to read a innocent file, such as `~/.editorconfig`, another thread can change this buffer to another path, like `~/.ssh/id_rsa`.

+If the child process is able to change the path buffer and mayi sends a `SECCOMP_USER_NOTIF_FLAG_CONTINUE`, it will allow the child process to read a different path from the one allowed.

-The way to (probably) fix it is by resolving the system calls in the supervisor with its own copied paths, and to send the file descriptor to the child process, when applicable.
+The way to (probably) fix this is by resolving the system calls in the supervisor with its own copied paths, and to send the file descriptor to the child process, when applicable.
+I plan to do that soon.

 ### Handled system calls